 The following are steps our crawl space waterproofing technicians take when installing a sump pump system in your home.
 At MidSouth Crawl Space Solutions, our certified crawl space waterproofers can install a complete sump pump system in just one visit to your home!

-For a FREE sump pump installation estimate in Mississippi & Louisiana, including Jackson, Meridian, Brandon and other nearby areas, call or e-mail us today!
+For a FREE sump pump installation estimate in Mississippi & Louisiana, including Jackson, Madison, Brandon and other nearby areas, call or e-mail us today!

 First, a sump pump pit is excavated for the liner and pump to be placed in.
 This protects your sump pump from the mud and debris around the pump pit.